lorenzog/cybernetic_bacteria_2/README.md

-NOTE - this project was originally on google code (it's still there), but I'm moving it here to have all my public code under the same roof -lg
+NOTE - this project was originally on google code.

 This project hosts the source code for the Cybernetic Bacteria 2.0 art project, hosted at http://www.sciencegallery.ie/infectious in Dublin, Ireland.